ChrisVine/chez-simple-sockets/README.md

 parameter, in which the binary address of the connecting client will be placed in network byte order, or #f.  &accept-condition will be raised if connection attempts fail, to which applying accept-condition? will return #t.

+If 'sock' is not a blocking descriptor, it will be made blocking by this procedure.

+On success, this procedure returns the file descriptor for the connection socket.
+That file descriptor will be blocking.

+***
+`(accept-unix-connection sock)`

+This procedure will accept incoming connections on a listening unix domain socket.
+It will block until a connection is made.

+'sock' is the file descriptor of the socket on which to accept connections, as returned by listen-on-unix-socket.  &accept-condition will be raised if connection attempts fail, to which applying accept-condition? will return #t.

 If 'sock' is not a blocking descriptor, it will be made blocking by